Z-Z-Han/Qt-Project-Creater-Modern-GUI/README.md

 This project is licensed under the MIT license.
 See the LICENSE file for more details.

 # Contact
-For any inquiries or feedback, please reach out to [Your Name] at [Your Email Address].
+For any inquiries or feedback, please reach out to Spinn at spinncompany@gmail.com.

 We appreciate your interest and look forward to your involvement in making the Project a success!